chircollab/chircollab.github.io/content/coc.md

-# Chicago R Collab Code of Conduct
+# Chicago R Collaborative Code of Conduct

-Chicago R Collab is dedicated to providing a harassment-free experience for participants at our event(s).
-Chicago R Collab is a conference intended for professional networking and collaboration in the R community.
+The Chicago R Collaborative (henceforth referred to as the "Chicago R Collab") is dedicated to providing a harassment-free experience for participants at our event.
+The Chicago R Collab is an informal, community-led hackathon intended for professional networking and collaboration in the R community.

 We encourage the open exchange of ideas and expression and thus require an environment that recognizes the inherent worth of every person and group.
 An inclusive space free of harassment encourages interaction among diverse groups.
-We want to make certain Chicago R Collab is welcoming, and encourages participants to be involved moving forward.
+We want to make certain our event is welcoming and encourages participants to be involved moving forward.

 A **Code of Conduct** is useful to define accepted and acceptable behaviors and to promote high standards of professional practice.
 It also provides a benchmark for self evaluation and acts as a vehicle for better identity of the community and organization.
 If you have general questions about codes of conduct, a good place to start is this [code of conduct FAQ](https://www.ashedryden.com/blog/codes-of-conduct-101-faq#cocfaq).

-This code (CoC) applies to any participant at Chicago R Collab, including participants in meetings and teleconferences, vendors, staff, and volunteers.
-This CoC generally applies to conference and pre-conference events.
+This code (CoC) applies to any participant at the Chicago R Collab, including participants in meetings and teleconferences, vendors, staff, and volunteers.
+This CoC generally applies to collab and pre-collab events.
 Note that this code augments rather than replaces legal rights and obligations pertaining to any particular situation.

 ## Expected Behavior